enemonsieur/offis_repo/AREAS/grey matters/Threads Twitter.md

 #marketing
 # Speed Reading
 Most people think they don't read enough because of their reading speed therefore try to speed reading.
-Here a 5 reasons why reading a lot has nothing to do with reading speed
+Here a 5 reasons why you can't read fast
+1. You are reading boring books.
+Be honest.
+You don't really enjoy reading 25 pasges of "System1 System2" a day.
+Think about reading 30 pages of a textbook vs reading Harry Potter.
+Its not the same engagement.
+The second you loose your
 2
 # Alan Dib - 1PMP ^37edb4
 The 64/4 Rule